KarimEbrahemAbdelaziz/NXDUISample/README.md

 # NXDUI
-NXDUI is a declarative UI wrapper for the built on top of UIKit.
+NXDUI is a declarative UI wrapper built on top of UIKit.
 It allows building UI using a style that is as similar to SwiftUI as possible, running on iOS versions lower than 13.

 To enable a smooth transition to SwiftUI when available, NXDUI is making a best effort to be source compatible with SwiftUI.
 However, this is not a hard requirement for any potential features in NXDUI.